| ||

 Ulverston

-Laurel and Hardy lovers can also slip back in time at the Laurel and Hardy Memorobilia Museum.
-A screen loops films of their mischiveous antics attracting new 'younger' fans as well as entertaining the older generation!
+Laurel and Hardy lovers can also slip back in time at the Laurel and Hardy Memorabilia Museum.
+A screen loops films of their mischievous antics attracting new 'younger' fans as well as entertaining the older generation!
 Rather touchingly there are personal letters from Stan to his fans amongst the many exhibits here.
 The museum is easy to find and well signposted from the centre of town.
-It is normally open between 10am - 5pm from Feb - Dec; NB there is an entrance fee also please do check with the Laurel & Hardy Museum if you are making a speical journery.
+It is normally open between 10am - 5pm from Feb - Dec; NB there is an entrance fee also please do check with the Laurel & Hardy Museum if you are making a special journey.
 Stan's quirky humour lives on, at the Stan Laurel Inn.
 Whilst locals and visitors get to appreciate the locally brewed beer and wonderful food, overnight guests could get more than they bargained for 'We are able to provide an ironing board and iron says Paul and if you're really, really good we can find some extra ironing for you to do at no extra charge!'
 See the right of this page to find out why you shouldn't miss a trip to the Stan Laurel.

-Ulverston Festival CalenderBeing slightly off the beaten tourist track, it would be easy to miss a whole calender of Ulverston Festival activities.
+Ulverston Festival CalenderBeing slightly off the beaten tourist track, it would be easy to miss a whole calendar of Ulverston Festival activities.
 In addition to the now, quite famous Dickensian Christmas Festival the town also transforms for two weeks of the year during the Festival of Flags.
 This coincides with the North's only Print Festival, with artists, both local and international exhibiting their prints.
-This is the only print exhibition, of its kind to be held in rual England.
+This is the only print exhibition, of its kind to be held in rural England.

-Ulverston International Music FestivalFounded by locally born, International concert pianist Anthony Hewitt, The Ulverston Music Festival attracts International standard musicians and the programme is packed with a diverse selection of music which include chamber, choral, orchestral and jazz in addition to solo recitals played.Haromonic Fields FestivalAn Interactive Musical Landscape is going to take place in the shape of 500 Aeolian instruments which will be installed at Birkrigg Common, Ulverston 3rd - 5th June 2011.
-The Soundscape depends entirely upon the wind and the wild elements on those days.
-French composer Pierre Sauvageot is masterminding this innovative musical landscape and more details of the Harmonic Festival can be found here
+Ulverston International Music FestivalFounded by locally born, International concert pianist Anthony Hewitt, The Ulverston Music Festival attracts International standard musicians and the programme is packed with a diverse selection of music which include chamber, choral, orchestral and jazz in addition to solo recitals played.

 Pasche Egging - Hoad HillEnjoyed by Stan Laurel and still enjoyed every Easter Monday - painted eggs are rolled down Hoad Hill (if you are new to Ulverston, Hoad Hill is the hill with Sir John Barrow monument clearly visible as your drive into Ulverston).